Credit Earning Pathways

 - The student’s academic performance must be strong in all areas.
 Students approved to take Dartmouth courses generally rank in the top quarter of their class.

-- The student should usually be in his/her junior or senior year.
+- The student should usually be in their junior or senior year.

 - The student must have completed successfully (generally at an A-/A level) all course work at Hanover High School in the chosen field.